effekt-lang/effekt-website/docs/index.md

   {% endif %}
 {% endfor %}

-Let's start with a hello world:
+Let's start with a simple example function that prints `"Hello World!" to the console:
 ```effekt
 def main() = {
   println("Hello World!")